icinganalysis/icinganalysis.github.io/content/Impingement in Engine Inlets.md

 which was briefly reviewed in
 [Scaling in NACA tests]({filename}scaling_in_naca_tests.md).

+Reference 22 is NACA-TN-3839, which we will see in the upcoming "Impingement on Airfoils".

 At a company I worked at we had an internal design manual that cataloged dozens of impingement analysis for several inlets.
 The results were similar to Figure 4 above, all with the same general trends, but there were differences in the details.